Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* is the point light calculation correct?
+I don't think so... check out the non cosine weighted hemisphere equation to make sure

+* distance attentuation of point lights too. square falloff

+* get mitsuba working after point lights. maybe a small blog post about what's involved?

 * i see anti aliasing even when jittering is off... what is up with that? where is it coming from?
+ * yeah, the jitter is for TAA. maybe remove it for now?

 * DOF -
  * params: aperature size (controls blur), focal length (controls where the focused objects are)